matiaslopezd/preview-box/README.md

 ![Screenshot](./screenshot.png)

-Preview box is a recreation of [Adam Wathan's](https://twitter.com/adamwathan) and [Steve Schoger's](https://twitter.com/steveschoger) previewer which has recently been used on their upcoming project, [Tailwind UI](https://www.tailwindui.com/).
+Preview box is a re-creation of [Adam Wathan's](https://twitter.com/adamwathan) and [Steve Schoger's](https://twitter.com/steveschoger) previewer which has recently been used on their upcoming project, [Tailwind UI](https://www.tailwindui.com/).
 We have also added an extra tab for setup and a full screen mode.

 ## Usage